At a glance

 Sun exposure is the single most influential factor that will cause premature skin aging.
 It is thus essential to protect your skin against sun rays throughout your life.
 It is the basic foundation of an effective anti-aging strategy.

 Make sure to use only natural products as sunblock to avoid having other problems caused by nasty chemicals.
 We recommend the best-seller SkinCeuticals Physical Fusion UV Defense (SPF 50) for a total protection.
 It’s 100% natural and provides a matt-looking broad spectrum protection against UVA and UVB.
-It also includes active ingredients, such as Artemia Salina, to boost your skin’s natural defenses and protect collagen from UV damage ( Out of stock on Amazon ).
+It also includes active ingredients, such as Artemia Salina, to boost your skin’s natural defenses and protect collagen from UV damage ( $79.86 on Amazon ).

 Dermatologists recommend 3 other important tips: